oseanfro/automaid/README.md

 * Quit the virtual environment:
 `source deactivate`

-In addition to the Python 2.7 installation it is necessary to compile the wavelet invention program located in `scripts/bin/V103_Sources/` and `scripts/bin/V103EC_Sources/`.
-The compiled binaries must be placed in the "bin" directory and must be named `icdf24_v103_test` and `icdf24_v103ec_test`.
+In addition to the Python 2.7 installation it is necessary to compile, using `make` the wavelet inversion programs located in `scripts/src/V103/` and `scripts/src/V103EC/`.
+The compiled binaries must be in the "bin" directory and must be named `icdf24_v103_test` and `icdf24_v103ec_test`.

 ### 2. USAGE